-Land of Liszt, imposing palaces, and a dramatically charming countryside of valleys and towering mountains, Hungary has always been a very romantic destination at the heart of Europe.
-Bordered (conveniently) by Austria, Croatia, Romania, Serbia, Slovakia, Slovenia, and Ukraine, Hungary was once part of the mighty Dual Monarchy of Austria-Hungary which dominated European politics for centuries.
-And as such, Hungary was not only given pre-eminence in the Austrian-Hungarian Empire, but also much attention was devoted to ensuring it received at least an equal part of the cultural and financial wealth which empires entail to have.
+Land of Liszt, imposing palaces, and dramatically charming countryside of valleys and towering mountains, Hungary has always been a very romantic destination at the heart of Europe.
+Bordered (conveniently) by Austria, Croatia, Romania, Serbia, Slovakia, Slovenia, and Ukraine, Hungary was once part of the mighty Dual Monarchy Austria-Hungary, which dominated European politics for centuries.
+And as such, Hungary was given pre-eminence in the Austrian-Hungarian Empire.
+Much attention was devoted to ensuring it received at least an equal part of the cultural and financial wealth that empires entail to have.

-Picture this: you are sitting at a quiet restaurant where you are indulging yourself in the best goulash in town, viewing the tranquil Danube slowly flowing while the evocative melody of a Monti czardas plays in the background...Not a postcard idea, but actually what a selfie could do because it is possible!
-The centre of Hungarian culture, replete with imposing buildings, and with a tremendous sense of national pride and vivacity, Budapest is one of the most captivating cities in Central Europe.
-Considered by many amongst the most beautiful in Europe, Budapest is an Alpha global-city packed with dozens of museums, theatres, exquisite parks and grandiose architecture attesting to its pivotal role in having being a previous imperial city.
-Of the city's landmarks, Buda Castle dominates the skyline as it perches above a hill overlooking its own splendid reflection on the legendary Danube.
-Nearby is the city's famed Chain Bridge, very much reminiscent of Brooklyn Bridge, but far more imposing; and equally imposing are its cafes—the arch-rivals of Vienna’s: the Gerbeaud and New York Palace are some of the city's finest.
+Picture this: you are sitting at a quiet restaurant where you are indulging yourself in the best goulash in town, viewing the tranquil Danube.
+At the same time, the evocative melody of a Monti czardas plays in the background...Not a postcard idea, but actually what a selfie could do because it is possible!
+The center of Hungarian culture, replete with imposing buildings, and with a tremendous sense of national pride and vivacity, Budapest is one of the most captivating cities in Central Europe.
+Considered by many amongst the most beautiful in Europe, Budapest is an Alpha global-city packed with dozens of museums, theatres, beautiful parks, and superb architecture attesting to its pivotal role in being a previous imperial city.
+Buda Castle dominates the city's landmarks' skyline as it perches above a hill overlooking its splendid reflection on the legendary Danube.
+Nearby is the city's famed Chain Bridge, very much reminiscent of Brooklyn Bridge, but far more imposing; equally imposing are its cafes—Vienna's arch-rivals: the Gerbeaud and New York Palace are some of the city's finest.
 And for a delightful afternoon stroll, look no farther than Varosliget, or City Park, and entre through its UNESCO World Heritage gate, Heroes' Gate.
-With its beautiful lake, magnificent gardens and Europe's largest thermal medicinal baths, City Park is one of those rare gems hard to find anywhere else.
+With its beautiful lake, magnificent gardens, and Europe's largest thermal medicinal baths, City Park is one of those rare gems hard to find anywhere else.